 On a positive note, there are plenty of slower and safer companies where they will be very happy.
 Those opportunities don’t change much and should allow someone to max their vacation time at 10 weeks per year.
 Great for them, their work-life balance and someone else’s team, just a deal breaker within a more progressive and change-fueled environment.

 For managers: Look for passion about work which shows up in who they read, what they read, who they follow, what projects or clubs they do outside of the office and their approach to staying relevant and leveling up, etc. Is their career a HUGE part of who they are as people or is it just something they do?
 You want the former.

 The best ask a ton of great questions.
 The best come to you consistently with excellent questions demonstrating 1) they are exploring, curious and driven to expeditiously understand what they don’t know about their role, the industry and the org etc. and 2) their ego or fear is not getting in the way of them leading with what they do not know.

-A quick indicator of a potentially bad hire at any level is a lack of intelligent questions which could stem from a lack of ability, lack of engagement, an overwhelming fear of not knowing or an ego that can’t stand to be anything but perceived as perfect or omnipotent.
+A quick indicator of a potentially bad hire at any level is a lack of intelligent questions, which could stem from a lack of ability, lack of engagement, an overwhelming fear of not knowing or an ego that can’t stand to be anything but perceived as perfect or omnipotent.
 Smart cookies realize that asking lots of great questions maximizes the learning curve and time to impact.
-It also offers a moment to show insight and just as important, a moment to endear themselves to whom they are asking for help.
-If the goal is to quickly build a bond, ask someone for help or as Benjamin Franklin once said, “If you want to make a friend, ask a favor”.
+It also offers a moment to show insight and, just as important, a moment to endear themselves to the person they are asking for help.
+If the goal is to quickly build a bond, ask someone for help.
+Or, as Benjamin Franklin once said, “If you want to make a friend, ask a favor”.
 Same principle.